The main purpose of carrying inventory is to provide your customers with the goods and services they expect, when and how they expect them.

-Holding inventory, however, comes with numerous risks that can negatively impact operations, customers satisfaction and profitability.
-Therefore, businesses must invest time and resources into reducing the risks associated with carrying inventory stock.
+But holding stock comes with numerous risks that can negatively impact operations, customers satisfaction and profitability.
+You must invest time and resources into reducing the inventory risks associated with carrying stock.

 What is inventory risk?